felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="https://m.media-amazon.com/images/I/71sYKaNItcL._SL1500_.jpg" position="center" caption="" scale="250px">}}

-This is another DevOps-centric book, but the most useful thing I learned from it was surprisingly how to handle links in a book.
+This is another DevOps-centric book, but the most useful thing I learned from it was, surprisingly, how to handle links in a book.
 This is where I got the inspiration to use URL shorteners in my notes and in my writings.
 In this book, instead of pointing to a long link in the references section, every link appears directly in the text next